 When Tara Lee Genge was diagnosed with Hodgkin’s Lymphoma cancer, she began painting, refinishing and selling old furniture to “keep myself going during chemotherapy,” she says.
 When she entered remission, she decided to expand her business.
 Tara moved Chalk Therapy from her home studio into a 1,200 square foot shop where she could work on, sell and transport more furniture.
 She began planning a grand opening.

 Setting Up a Modern Business

 Tara had never run a business before.
 She and her husband Adam wanted “to do it right.”
-That meant moving beyond cash.
+That meant moving beyond cash and adding a way to accept credit cards.
 “We needed to accept payments and were looking around for different providers,” Adam says.

 During the search, Helcim popped up.
 “A review came up with the ‘Top 5’ processors in it, and Helcim was right up there.”
 Adam says he was “just drawn to the transparency of the website.”
 He added Helcim to the shortlist.
 Other processors didn’t list pricing online so Tara and Adam began phoning around.

 Tara faced a challenge in getting payment processor reps to take her seriously as a female business owner.
 “I did not like how they talked to me personally,” she says.
 “They kept looking to speak to my husband or the business owner.
 To me, it was like, ‘OK, we’re done here’.”